Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: Data examples

 \section{Data examples}

-In this section, we applied our method to real applications and performed a comparative analysis with NOT and NSP (B\&P method was excluded due to its poor performance and excessive computing time).
-We evaluated the performance of all three methods on two distinct datasets: one featuring global temperature records (short-term), and the other involving the stock price of a hotel company (long-term).
+In this section, we applied our method to real applications and performed a comparative analysis with NOT and NSP.
+We evaluated the performance of all three methods on the dataset of global temperature records.